Welcome back to our DREAM series.

-Prepare Research the company and key individuals before the interview, so you know who and what is important to the company.
+Research the company and key individuals before the interview, so you know who and what is important to the company.
 Be honest and authentic in your interview.
 If you don’t know the answer, tell them that, but follow up with how you would find the answer.

-Be Honest Honesty is key.
+Honesty is key.
 You do not want to mislead in an interview, because once you get the job you have to perform what you said you could.
 However, interviews are still the opportunity to brag about what you can do.
 Remember no one is perfect.

-Relax An interview is just you talking to someone about your skills and technical things you already know; there’s no reason to stress.
+An interview is just you talking to someone about your skills and technical things you already know; there’s no reason to stress.

-Be Thorough Use interviews as an opportunity to interview the company to ensure the position aligns with your personal and professional life.
+Use interviews as an opportunity to interview the company to ensure the position aligns with your personal and professional life.

-Be Yourself Be yourself in the interview; it makes a bad impression when you come across as nervous or fake, and interviews are often used to determine if you are a cultural fit for their company.
+Be yourself in the interview; it makes a bad impression when you come across as nervous or fake, and interviews are often used to determine if you are a cultural fit for their company.

 Mentors are a great way to help you dig further into yourself and to teach you along your journey.
 Find a mentor to follow and coach you; mentors don’t necessarily have to teach you something in your field, a mentor can teach you soft skills as well.
 Find someone better than you.
 Learn from them.
 Follow in their path.
 Have more than one mentor.
 Or be a mentor to others.
 You will better learn topics if you have to teach them to others and figure out what you do and don’t know.
 You never know, a mentee could be the key to a future goal on your career path.

 Lastly, make time for your side projects.
 Carve unnecessary things out of your day to make time.
 Use tools like Trello, Kanban, and Inbox Zero to streamline your efforts and start/finish your projects.
-Personal project show who you really are and what you are really interested in.
+Personal projects show who you really are and what you are really interested in.
 They keep your passion ignited and keep you motivated to keep learning!